 I used the free and excellent Es File Explorer to allow me to copy backup files to a backup directory in dropbox and restore from there on the new phone.
 The dropbox folder location is found at /mnt/sdcard/Android/data/com.dropbox.android/files/scratch/

 I use SwipePad as my launcher.
 It has an option to back up via the More Spaces add-on (allows larger grids to show more apps on the screen).
 The backup is stored in /storage/emulated/0/swipepad_backup.db.
 I copied this to DropBox and restored from there to this location, this was picked up on the new phone.
+Be careful if you have a backup already there swipepad_backup(1).db will be created and the restore only picks up swipepad_backup.db.

 I use Go SMS Pro for my SMSs.
 The app has a backup & restore option via the More Tools menu, you need to copy to /sdcard/GOSMS/backup/localbr directory to restore.
+Update Oct 14 – when I went to restore GOSMS Pro had upgraded to v6 and the restore was changed so I have not been able to get it back yet.

 WhatsApp has a Backup conversations option via the Chat Settings sub menu.
 This creates a proprietary timestamped .crypt file in /storage/emulated/0/WhatsApp/Databases.
 However they have no restore or merge option (if you have been using another phone for a while) You can include the backup file in the WhatsApp Databases folder after downloading, on install it finds this and asks you to restore it, however this restore completely failed for me